quixio/quix-streams/docs/tutorials/purchase-filtering/tutorial.md

 ## 6. Try it yourself!

-### Run kafka
+### Run Kafka
+First, have a running Kafka cluster.

-First, go ahead and get a kafka cluster running.
-To easily follow along with this example, just follow THESE (link) instructions.
+To conveniently follow along with this tutorial, just [run this simple one-liner](../tutorials-overview.md#running-kafka-locally).

-### Install quixstreams
+### Install Quix Streams
 In your python environment, run `pip install quixstreams`

 ### Run the Producer and Application